Carlsbad DUI Defense

 The prosecution's case often relies on a variety of evidence, including police officer observations of your driving, your performance on FSTs, and the results of a breath or blood test.
 This highly subjective evidence is frequently ripe for challenge by an experienced DUI lawyer in Carlsbad.

-What are the Types of DUI Charges in California?
+What Are the Types of DUI Charges in California?

 A drunk driving attorney in Carlsbad defends clients against a range of DUI-related charges, including the following: